MintXDU/MintXDU/README.md

 <!-- Your title -->
 ### Welcome to my Github page!
-I am MintXDU and I graduated from Xidian University and am currently pursuing a master's degree in computer technology at the same university.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/